renesugar/k_elda_archive/docs/_Dev.md

 of the series as tweaks to be squashed in later -- at all stages the PRs should be ready to merge without reorganizing commits.

-## The Quilt Daemon
-Two processes need to be running for blueprints to be enforced:  `quilt daemon` and `quilt run`. `quilt daemon` does the heavy lifting -- it's responsible for enforcing blueprints.  `quilt run` is responsible for compiling blueprints and sending them to the daemon to be enforced.

 ## Code Structure
 Quilt is structured around a central database (`db`) that stores information about the current state of the system.
 This information is used both by the global